LaboratoryGA/orm/README.md

 * limited support for SQL types (particularly during table creation)
 * no real support for "LIMIT" (in MSSQL "TOP"), resulting in queries which may run longer than necessary
-* no support for referential integrity (particularly during table creation)
+* no support for referential integrity (particularly during table creation).
+Not only does the migration API not provide a way of defining foreign key constraints, but for MySQL all tables are "MyISAM".
 * ``DBObject`` not very useful for creating models and odd contraints (for example, you need to instatiate a "model" in order to query it)
+* no support for transaction isolation - not only does the database access API not provide mechanisms for handling transactions, all MySQL tables are created as MyISAM, sp there is implicitly no transaction isolation.
+For an enterprise system, this is very poor.

 ## Drawbacks
 Of course, there are drawbacks.
 Here is a non-exhaustive list of known